Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Salt and Pepper Moment

 Ladies with brown or black hair can copy this glorious salt and pepper hairstyle when silver strands start peeking through their dark mane.
-Choose the tone that matches those natural grays the most and add heavy highlights all over the head with just a hint of the dark base left.
+Choose the tone that best matches those natural grays and add heavy highlights all over the head, leaving just a hint of the dark base.

 Silver Streaks

-Get noticed from a distance by adding chunky streaks of silver or blonde gray to stand against the dark gray base shade.
-Couple the look with a shoulder-length feather haircut and thick bangs covering the forehead to look several years younger, even with those aging tresses.
+Get noticed from a distance by adding chunky streaks of silver or blonde gray that stand out against the dark gray base shade.
+Pair the look with a shoulder-length feather haircut and thick bangs covering the forehead to look several years younger, even with those aging tresses.

 Transition To Gray Hair With Lowlights

 For an even gentler solution, try semi-permanent color.
-Instead of penetrating the hair shaft, semi-permanent coats only the cuticle, giving you the look you need with less damage done to the hair.
+Instead of penetrating the hair shaft, semi-permanent color coats only the cuticle, giving you the look you need with less damage to the hair.

 Some examples of transitioning to grey hair with lowlights: